Conventional wisdom states that exercising before bed is a good idea – if you’re looking to stay awake.

 Succumb to Distractions

 Lots of people choose to run in the mornings because those early hours before work are the ones that they have the most control over.
-This makes sense, because life as a way of throwing obstacles and lemons at you as the day progresses, and you don’t always have a means of making lemonade handy.
+This makes sense because life has a way of throwing lemons at you as the day progresses, and you don’t always have a means of making lemonade handy.

 You might, for example, be tempted to go out and have a drink – or eat junk food – with friends; or you might have to deal with an urgent family matter; or maybe the work day was unusually stressful and overbearing that you just want to go home and go to sleep and forget the day.